smoge/metasonic-brigde/README.md

 You don't evaluate structure at runtime.
 You build, validate, order, compile — then execute.
 When audio starts, decisions are already made.

-Note: planned changes include adding and modifying graphs without interrupting audio.
-This will require some changes in the C ABI.
+Note: graphs and instances can be added, modified, or removed at runtime without restarting audio.
+Voice templates declare polyphony at load time and the C runtime pre-warms an instance pool; new voices are reserved off-thread and activated on the audio thread without allocation.
+See the `rt_graph_realtime_*` surface in [tinysynth/rt_graph.h](tinysynth/rt_graph.h).

 ---